DiegoOrtego/vixml/README.md

 ### Run ViXML

-We provide two scripts to run encoder and decoder alternatives in LF-AmazonTitles-131K.
+First, you need to tokenize the data using create_tokenized_files.py Second, we provide two scripts to run encoder and decoder alternatives in LF-AmazonTitles-131K.
 See run_vixml_miniLML3_amzTitles131K.sh and run_vixml_qwen25_3B_amzTitles131K.sh.

 ```bash
 ./run_vixml_qwen25_3B_amzTitles131K.sh <gpu_id> LF-AmazonTitles-131K
 ```

+This run will train the model, storing the model at the end and evaluating during training the model performance at certain epochs.

 ## Cite as